Terms of Service

-PatientPop, Inc. (“PatientPop”, “we”, “us” or “our”) provides marketing software and services for healthcare providers (the “Service”).
-The Order Form (the “Order Form”) sets forth the Service being purchased by the client who signed the Order Form (“you”, “your” or “Client”), the costs for such Service, and any other relevant details.
+PatientPop, Inc. (“PatientPop”, “we”, “us” or “our”) provides a Practice Growth Platform and services for healthcare providers.
+The Order Form (the “Order Form”) sets forth the services being purchased by the client who signed the Order Form (“you”, “your” or “Client”), the costs for such software and services, and any other relevant details.

 These terms of service (the “Terms”) are incorporated by reference into and made a part of any Order Form and govern the relationship between you and PatientPop.
 All Order Forms are subject to acceptance by PatientPop, in its sole discretion.
 The Order Form, the Terms, and any documents or links referenced in such documents are together referred to as the “Agreement”.